 What is Black Friday and when is it celebrated?

 Black Friday is a casual name given to a Friday which comes right after the celebration of Thanksgiving Day in the United States.
 Thanksgiving 2020 will be celebrated on Thursday 26 November and Black Friday 2020 will be celebrated on Friday, 27 November.
+Black Friday 2021 will be celebrated on 26 November.
 In other words, Thanksgiving is celebrated on the fourth Thursday of November, and the fourth Friday of November is Black Friday of each year.
 The month of December is when the holiday season of Christmas begins with a spirit.
 The shopping spree begins from that day, and the salesmen use several tactics to sell their goods.
 At times, the Black Friday sales kick off on the day of Thanksgiving also.
 In this modern era, many shops and brands advertise by October, November to gain the attraction of the consumers.
 It is no longer a one-day shopping spree.
 Not all countries observe Black Friday as a holiday.
 However, countries like the United States, Canada, United Kingdom, Ireland, Australia, Germany, Italy, and New Zealand observe it as a holiday just for shopping.
 This one day leave constitutes a four-day continuous leave, including the weekend.

 History of Black Friday